-Table 5 shows the programmable 8-bit registers.
-Data written to these registers are stored in the on-chip non-volatile memory and reloaded automatically during power on.
-The factory default register values are shown in Table 6.
+Table 7 shows the programmable 8-bit registers.
+Data written to these registers are stored in the on-chip non-volatile memory and reloaded at power-on automatically.
+The factory default register values are shown in Table 8.

 A write register operation is constituted of two 16-bit frames.
-The first frame sends a write request which contains the 3-bit write command (100) followed by the 5-bit register address and the 8-bit value (MSB first).
+The first frame sends a write request, which contains the 3-bit write command (100) followed by the 5-bit register address and the 8-bit value (MSB first).
 The second frame returns the newly written register value (acknowledge).